-The ancient Egyptian antiquities are the origin of civilization in the Arab Republic of Egypt, which extends between latitudes 22° - 36° 31°N, and longitudes 25° and 37°E. From the east, the Red Sea, with a length of 1782 km, from the northeast, Palestine, with a length of 246.14 km, and from the west, Libya, with a length of 1087 km fig. (1).
-The climate of Egypt is dry, in which the phenomenon of thermal extremes is repeated, and it is defined as abnormal weather events that deviate significantly from the average value, which is the highest and lowest temperature recorded during a day, month or year.
+The ancient Egyptian antiquities are the origin of civilization in the Arab Republic of Egypt, which extends between latitudes 22° - 36° 31°N, and longitudes 25° and 37°E Fig.(1).
+The climate of Egypt is that it is dry, in which the phenomenon of thermal extremes is repeated, which means that it is anomalous weather events that deviate strongly from its average value, which is the highest and lowest temperature recorded during a day, month or year.